Who are you looking at?

 Self-portraits hold a unique and profound place in the history of art, serving as both personal explorations and universal statements.
 For artists, creating a self-portrait is an introspective act that bridges their inner identity and outward expression.
 It allows them to confront questions of self-perception, legacy, and their relationship to the world around them.
 In figuration specifically, self-portraits offer a deeply human connection, as they rely on the physicality and presence of the artist's own form to communicate their ideas.

-In contemporary art, the definition of self-portraiture has expanded, incorporating ideas of fluid identity, alter egos, and even absence, as artists use their work to question the nature of self and representation.
+The practice of self portraiture has persisted in art for centuries, and often transcends mere representation.
+Through their portraits, artists can delve into psychological, emotional, and social dimensions of the self.
+In contemporary art, the definition of self-portraiture is ever expanding, incorporating ideas of fluid identity, alter egos, and even absence, as artists use their work to question the nature of self and representation.

 Blevins’s approach often involves utilizing her physical form as both subject and medium, using her body and face as tools to evoke emotion, provoke introspection, and question societal or social rules.
 For her, the deliberate use of her image allows her to explore themes of fragility, resilience, and the ways in which external forces shape internal realities.
 Her art often feels raw and melancholy, creating a profound connection between the artist and the viewer.
 By situating herself within her work, Blevins not only asserts agency over her own representation but amplifies it’s emotional resonance making her a compelling contribution to contemporary figuration.